School Life

 • Gay/Straight Alliance

 Trinity’s Gay/Straight Alliance aims to create a safe space for LGBT+ students at Trinity.
-We talk about issues important to the community, different identities, and we organize TES Pride.
+We talk about issues important to the community, different identities, and we organize a TES Pride Day.
 This club is fun and open to everyone at Trinity at any point during the year.
-If you need any more information, please contact one of our sponsors: stevedowell@trinityes.org

 • Latin Club